drupalwxt/wxt_bootstrap/starterkits/wxt/README.md

 }
 ```

-Afterwards you can configure the `wxt_library` module to support your subtheme.

-Create the `config/rewrite/wxt_library.settings.yml` file in your module with the following contents:
+2. Additionally for your new subtheme you will need to configure the `wxt_library` module settings to support it.
+This can be done programmatically b creating the `config/install/wxt_library.settings.yml` file with the following contents:

 ```yaml
 url: